This article was originally written in 2009 and appeared on my old website as a series of three. It feels like the time is right to publish again.

 Since the zoo was closing we hurried on (although I personally can think of many worse fates than being in the zoo overnight with all the animals).
 Walking alongside the railing, we neared the section of the wolf enclosure that has a small forest of trees.
 And there was the same wolf, seemingly materializing out of thin air.
 No sound heralded its appearance—no warning of its presence.
 And again, it was looking right at us.
 The wolf held eye contact with me, the zoo slipped away, and the wolf and I were in the wilderness—just the two of us, communing, spirit to spirit.

 Regretfully, I shook off the spell and we hurried along.
 When we rounded the bend of the wolf enclosure, once again the wolf was there—staring directly at us, quietly radiating calmness and confidence in its ability to appear and disappear.
-It was stalking us, but not with intent to hunt—to be with us.
+It was stalking us, not with intent to hunt, but to be with us.
 At the time I did not know why.
 I speculated that perhaps the wolf had wanted to be seen and acknowledged.
 For me it was enough to simply be in the presence of a wild animal—one who seemed to want to be in ours.

 As I prepared for my present day visit to the wolves, I wondered what was needed, and what would happen this time when I answered the call of the wild.